gauthamk97/Counter-Application/README.md

 Left to do :-

-Retain Background Color even after termination

-Use Appdelegate.swift appropriately
+Use Appdelegate.swift appropriately (Implement the save in applicationWillTerminate function)